Parag-S-Salunkhe/go-application-devops/Implementation-Guide-Docs/Questions&Answers.md

 - Limited network bandwidth or high latency between nodes and the Ingress Controller.
 - Lack of caching or improper timeouts leading to increased load on backend services.

-5. How do I secure my Ingress resources and Ingress Controllers against potential vulnerabilities or attacks?
+5.<ins> How do I secure my Ingress resources and Ingress Controllers against potential vulnerabilities or attacks?</ins>
 To secure Ingress resources and Ingress Controllers:
 - Use TLS/SSL certificates for HTTPS communication and enable strong cipher suites.
 - Implement Web Application Firewall (WAF) rules to filter malicious traffic.